sodabubblewine/sodabubblewine.github.io/README.md

 Talk of "the grammatical category of variables" can be dropped with all of its commitments of a theory of grammatical categories by giving a logical theory one predicate of which is 'is a variable'.
 Here a warning is given about reading "predicate" which I repeat from Quine:

 >"A word of caution is in order regarding 'predicate' too.
-Some logicians taek a predicate as a *way* of building a sentence aroudn a singular term or, more concretely, as what Peirce called a *rheme* [Volume 2, paragraph 95], a sentence with blanks in it, these being distinctively marked in the case of a many-place predicate.
+Some logicians take a predicate as a *way* of building a sentence aroudn a singular term or, more concretely, as what Peirce called a *rheme* [Volume 2, paragraph 95], a sentence with blanks in it, these being distinctively marked in the case of a many-place predicate.
 This version covers, implicitly, the potential output of predicate abstraction or predicate functors.
 But a predicate in my sense is always an integral word, phrase, or claus, grammatically a noun, adjective, or verb.
 Some are generated from others by grammatical constructions, notably the relative clause or, formally, predicate abstraction and predicate functors."[pg.
 61 Quine "From Stimulus to Science"]

 This is given in the chapter "Denotation and Truth".
 Note, for later reference, this restriction includes the results of predicate abstraction and predicate functors e.g. '{x : x loves Dick}' and 'Refl love' (which goes into 'love oneself') are predicates.